m4r1k/k8s_5g_lab/README.md

 * `vNUMA` is disabled, exposing a single socket (aka equal number of `vCPU` and `Cores per socket`)
 * `I/O MMU` and `Hardware virtualization` (aka `Nested Virtualization`) are both enabled
 * VMXNET3 is the network para-virtualized driver
-* VMware NVME is the storage controller for all non-OCP VMs (for who's asking about PVSCSI vs. NVME, [see the comparison](https://www.thomas-krenn.com/en/wiki/VMware_Performance_Comparison_SCSI_Controller_and_NVMe_Controller))
+* VMware NVME is the storage controller for all VMs (for who's asking about PVSCSI vs. NVME, [see the comparison](https://www.thomas-krenn.com/en/wiki/VMware_Performance_Comparison_SCSI_Controller_and_NVMe_Controller))
-* VMware PVSCSI is the storage controller for all OCP VMs (*no matter what, I wasn't able to use the NVME as root device even with [Root device hints](https://docs.openshift.com/container-platform/4.6/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#root-device-hints_ipi-install-configuration-files)*)
+  * In the `install-config.yaml` the [Root device hints](https://docs.openshift.com/container-platform/4.6/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#root-device-hints_ipi-install-configuration-files) is specified referring to `deviceName: "/dev/nvme0n1"`
 ### 5.1 - Virtual Baseboard Management Controller
 The only real peculiarity in this environment is that OpenShift is deployed using IPI for Bare-metal on a mix vSphere and physical hardware.
 VMware doesn't have something like a virtual IPMI device; hence a vBMC solution is used.